 - Barcelona Cathedral - The Santa Iglesia Catedral Basílica Metropolitana de la Santa Cruz y Santa Eulalia is the Gothic Cathedral of Barcelona.

-Built between the 13th and 15th centuries over the old Romanesque cathedral, which itself was constructed over a paleochristian basilica, remnants of which can be seen in the underground Museo de Historia de la Ciudad.
+Built between the 13th and 15th centuries over the old Romanesque cathedral, which was also constructed over a paleochristian basilica, remnants of which can be seen in the underground of the Museo de Historia de la Ciudad.

-Its facade is more modern than the rest of the building (19th century) but matches the overall style of the Cathedral.
+Its facade is more modern than the rest of the building (19th century) but shares the style of the entire Cathedral.

-This building is considered a Cultural Heritage Site and has been a National Artistic Historical Monument since November 2, 1929.
+This building is considered an Asset of Cultural Interest and has been a National Artistic Historical Monument since November 2, 1929.

 - Barrio Gotico (Barri Gotic) - The Barrio Gótico is a charming district with many medieval alleys filled with trendy bars, pubs, and Catalan restaurants.

-Artisans sell leather goods and beaded products near the Cathedral, and flower stands and food can be found in the bustling Rambla.
+Artisans sell leather goods and beading products near the Cathedral, and flower stands and food can be found in the bustling Rambla.

 At Plaza del Pi, named after its basilica, there is an art market every weekend.

-- Passeig del Colom - Paseo de Colón is an avenue in the Ciudad Vieja District that runs parallel to the sea between Antonio López Square and Puerta de la Paz, where the Columbus Monument is located.
+- Passeig del Colom - Paseo de Colón is an avenue in the Ciudad Vieja District, running parallel to the sea between the squares of Antonio López and Puerta de la Paz, where the Columbus Monument is located.

-- Mirador de Colom - The Columbus Monument is a sculptural complex located in Portal de la Paz Square in Barcelona.
+- Mirador de Colom - The Columbus Monument is a sculptural complex located in the Portal de la Paz square in Barcelona.

 Built in honor of Christopher Columbus, it stands at the junction of Las Ramblas and Paseo de Colón, in front of Barcelona’s old port.

-The monument was constructed as part of the coastal improvements for the 1888 Universal Exposition of Barcelona.
+The monument was constructed as part of the city’s coastal improvement for the 1888 Universal Exposition of Barcelona.

 Inaugurated on June 1, 1888, during the Exposition, it quickly became one of the city’s most iconic landmarks.

-Inside the column, there is an elevator that takes you up to a semi-sphere below the statue’s feet, offering a view of the city.
+Inside the column, there is an elevator that takes you up to a half-sphere situated below the statue’s feet, offering a view of the city.

-- Montjuic Castle - Montjuic Castle is an old military fortress located on Montjuïc mountain.
+- Montjuic Castle - Castillo de Montjuic is an old military fortress located on Montjuïc mountain.

-Historically, the castle has played a significant role in various important chapters of Barcelona’s history.
+Historically, the castle has played a significant role during various important chapters of Barcelona’s history.

-They were created between 1962 and 1969 by Joaquim Casamor, while the monumental fountain was made by Carles Buïgas.
+They were created between 1962 and 1969 by Joaquim Casamor, while the monumental fountain was crafted by Carles Buïgas.
 Next to this viewpoint is one of Montjuïc’s cableway stops.

-- L’Anella Olimpica de Montjuic - Anella Olímpica (Olympic Ring) is the name of the area and group of sports facilities in Montjuïc, built or renovated for the 1992 Barcelona Olympics.
+- L’Anella Olimpica de Montjuic - Anella Olímpica (Olympic Ring) is the name of the space and group of sports facilities located in Montjuïc, built or restored for the Barcelona 1992 Olympics.

-- Estadi Olimpic - The Estadio Olímpico is a sports venue located in Montjuïc.
+- Estadi Olimpic - Estadio Olímpico is a sports venue situated in Montjuïc.

 The original stadium was inaugurated on May 20, 1929, by Alfonso XIII, a day after the International Exposition.

-Designed by Barcelona-based architect Pere Domènech i Roura, son of modernist architect Domènech i Montaner, it was intended to host future Olympics, which finally came to Barcelona 63 years later after four applications.
+Designed by Barcelona-based architect Pere Domènech i Roura, son of modernist architect Domènech i Montaner, it was intended to host future Olympics, which, after applying four times, finally came to Barcelona 63 years later.

 - Palau Sant Jordi - Palau Sant Jordi is a multifunctional pavilion on Montjuïc.